germs-lab/ref_soil/README.md

 # RefSoil
+This repository provide the list of reference soil.
+(RefSoil_v1.txt)

+### RefSoil_v1.txt
+Each colume represents: uniq ID, chromosomes, version, taxon ID, Definition, Organism, Full taxonomy

-Script to get 16s tree from  RefSoil-DB amd RefSeq-DB
+##Script to get 16s tree from  RefSoil-DB and RefSeq-DB

 1. If you want to build tree file from RefSoil-DB, use genbank-file to get 16s
 2. If you want to build tree file from RefSoil-DB, use HMM to get 16s